-met.
-YOU CAN EXPECT MEASURE TARGET/ RESULT HOW WE PERFORMED We provide safe solid waste facilities within District.
-Percentage of users that are satisfied with the rural transfer service stations.
-Target: New measure Result:91% Previous year Result: New measure • Result of the June 2023 Residents Survey was 91%, this is the new baseline.
-We will provide a reliable kerbside rubbish collection to stop rubbish becoming a health risk.
-There are no more than 10 justifiable complaints per week about uncollected rubbish.
-Target: New measure ≤10 per week Result: 0.35 per week Previous year Result: Achieved • Year-end average 0.35 complaints per week or 18 complaints this year.
+nponents of the mance measure have been Not achieved Some or all con per schedule o mponents were not achieved as r target.
+YOU CAN EXPE CT MEASURE TARG HOW WE PERFORMED We provide safe so waste facilities with District.
+Target' New ır 🥥 Result of the June 2023 Residents Survey was 91%, this is the new baseline.
+We will provide a reliable kerbside rubbish collection t stop rubbish becon a health risk. ≤10 per week per week Year-end average 0.35 complaints per week or 18 complaints this year.

-^{} Services offered in Te Kuiti, Waitomo Village, Piopio and Mokau.
+Services offered in Te Kuiti, Waitomo Village, Piopio and Mokau.